 Is Prader-Willi syndrome curable?

 Currently, there is no cure for PWS.
+The lives individuals with PWS can be improved with an early diagnosis and careful management of symptoms (see below), but more effective therapies are needed.
 Our work to accelerate PWS research offers hope for the development of more effective treatments and an eventual cure.

 The treatment of PWS is currently based on treating the symptoms of the disorder as they arise.
 General guidelines for the care of those with PWS have been published are available here and here.
 These are good to keep on hand and share with your general health care provider.

 Growth hormone deficiency is present in almost all children and many adults with PWS.
 In multiple studies, human growth hormone (HGH) has been found to be beneficial for those with Prader-Willi syndrome.
 In June of 2000, HGH was officially approved by the Federal Drug Administration (FDA) in the United States for use in patients with Prader-Willi syndrome.
 HGH is effective not only in increasing height, but also in decreasing body fat, increasing muscle mass, improving weight distribution, increasing stamina, and increasing bone mineral density.
 In addition, studies suggest its positive effects on development and behavior.
 In 2013, guidelines for the use of HGH in PWS were developed as part of an international meeting of experts – these guidelines are available here and provide an excellent overview of GH use in PWS.
 [Deal 2013]